 (1) The hex keys ("Allen keys") that came with your printer.

-(2) The 1.75mm LulzBot conversion kit from Mosaic (obtained by using the code "LulzBot" when purchasing a Palette+).
+(2) The 1.75mm LulzBot conversion kit from Mosaic (obtained by purchasing a 1.75mm LulzBot Conversion Kit from our Spare Parts store).
 It includes:

 - (A) Upper PTFE sleeve (the shorter one)

 - (B) Lower PTFE sleeve (the longer one)

 - (C) 4mm Deburring Bit (Note: no drill is required.)

 Let's get started!
 Click on the steps below to expand the sections.

 The best way to do this is to perform a cold pull.